 Examines human development in the social environment from a strengths-based perspective.
 Using a biopsychosocial orientation, emphasis is placed on identifying risk and protective factors that affect coping and adaptation to stressful life events.
 Focuses on how social systems (families, groups, organizations, institutions, and communities) promote or deter such efforts.
 Implications for multilevel interventions are discussed and evaluated.
 (Open to senior students.
 Social Work Majors and Combined Majors in Social Work will be given registration priority.)

 Examines aspects of violence in society, particularly against marginalized groups.
 The primary focus is on generalist social work intervention related to violence.
 (Open to senior students.
 Required course for Social Work/Women's and Gender Studies students; elective for BSW students.
-Pre-requisite: One Women's and Gender Studies (53-) course or permission of the instructor.
-(Also offered as 53-347.)
+Pre-requisite: One Women's and Gender Studies (WGST-) course or permission of the instructor.
+(Also offered as WGST-3470.)

-47-350.
-Practical Strategies for Social Change: Intervening to Prevent Sexual Assault
+SWRK-3500.
+Practical Strategies for Social Change: Intervening to Prevent Sexual Violence

-This course provides male and female students with an introduction to sexual violence as a social problem.
-The course addresses how this social problem manifests, why it matters, how it persists, and finally, how it can be changed.
+This course introduces students to sexual violence as a social problem; why it matters, the forms it takes, and how it can be changed.
 The importance of personal and community responsibility for social change is emphasized.
-This course also provides students with the background knowledge that is needed to successfully teach sexual assault prevention education sessions for fellow students, using the Bringing in the Bystander® In Person Prevention workshop.
-Selected students will deliver the workshop by taking Practicum in Social Change (02-450/46-450/47-450/48-451/53-450) the following semester.
+This course also provides students with the background knowledge that is needed to successfully teach sexual violence prevention workshops for their peers.
 Restricted to students who have attained a cumulative GPA of 66% or higher at the time of application.
-(Prerequisite: Semester 4 standing or above and permission of the instructor by online application at uwindsor.ca/bystander.)
-(Also offered as 02-350, 46-350, 48-350, and 53-351.)
+(Prerequisite: Semester 4 standing or above and permission of the instructor by online application at bystander initiative.ca) (Also offered as SOSC-3500, PSYC-3500, SACR-3500, and WGST-3500.)

 This course prepares students to apply the principles, processes, and techniques of feminist social work practice.
-Required course for Social Work/Women's and Gender Studies students; elective for BSW students (Prerequisites:(47-336, 47-337 plus three (53-xxx) Women Studies courses or, consent of instructor.)
-(Also offered as 53-355)
+Required course for Social Work/Women's and Gender Studies students; elective for BSW students (Prerequisites:(SWRK-3360, SWRK-3370 plus three (WGST-xxx) Women Studies courses or, consent of instructor.)
+(Also offered as WGST-3550)

 The role of the social worker in such areas as institutionalization, community care and social support, separation and loss, family structures, and retirement, with emphasis on social policy as a determinant of services and practice.
 (Open to senior students.
 Social Work Majors and Combined Majors in Social Work will be given registration priority.)